pe-solutions/pe-rustlang/docs/README.md

 Each folder is a Standalone full App Solution, along with its proper Cargo.toml.
 Enjoy!

-You can also see my other Dlang solutions in the repository here: [pe-dlang](https://github.com/pe-solutions/pe-dlang).
+You can also by the way see my other Dlang solutions in the repository here: [pe-dlang](https://github.com/pe-solutions/pe-dlang).